Watchdogs

 Task Watchdog Timer (TWDT)

 The Task Watchdog Timer (TWDT) is used to monitor particular tasks, ensuring that they are able to execute within a given timeout period.
-The TWDT primarily watches the Idle Tasks of each CPU, however any task can subscribe to be watched by the TWDT.
+By default the TWDT watches the Idle Tasks of each CPU, however any task can subscribe to be watched by the TWDT.
 By watching the Idle Tasks of each CPU, the TWDT can detect instances of tasks running for a prolonged period of time without yielding.
 This can be an indicator of poorly written code that spinloops on a peripheral, or a task that is stuck in an infinite loop.

 The TWDT is built around the MWDT_WDT watchdog timer in Timer Group 0.
 When a timeout occurs, an interrupt is triggered.